laurapaulineg/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Laura Gschwandtner is a PhD student at the University of Vienna.
+Her research interests revolve around the brain and how we can utilize novel methodologies to understand it better.
+She has experience in employing deep learning methods to questions from neurology and psychiatry.
 {style="text-align: justify;"}